Add To Favorites

 Color and light explode with brilliance in hand-blown glass!
 Design an elegant sculpture reminiscent of Dale Chihuly’s spectacular, luminous creations.

-To create a sculpture of your own, which includes bright colors and organic form, look closely at living natural forms such as flowers, seaweed, and sea creatures.
-Use white Crayola® Model Magic® to make several shapes that these forms inspire, much as Ch
+To create a sculpture which includes bright colors and organic form, ask students to look closely at living natural forms such as flowers, seaweed, and sea creatures.
+The Internet will have a large amount of these photographs to view.
+Then have students use white Crayola® Model Magic® to make several shapes that these forms inspire.
+Air-dry overnight.

-Cover your art area with newspaper.
+Students cover their work areas with recycled newspaper.
 Tear brightly colored tissue paper into small pieces.
 Mix equal parts of glue and water in a small bowl to make a glaze.

-With a Crayola Paint Brush, moisten a small part of your sculpture’s surface with the glaze.
-Use your paintbrush to pick up a piece of tissue paper, and apply it to the moist surface.
+With a paint brush, students moisten a small part of the sculpture’s surface with the glaze.
+Use the paintbrush to pick up a piece of tissue paper, and apply it to the moist surface.
 Coat the tissue paper with more glaze.
-Overlap tissue paper slightly as
+Overlap tissue paper slightly.
+Air-dry overnight.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step